Anthology Film Archives, 32 Second Avenue

 But the restoration and renovation of Anthology Film Archives is not completed.
 As designed by the late world-renowned architect Raimund Abraham, Anthology was planned to house two movie theaters, a film vault, a paper materials library, and a cafe.
 Anthology restored the building and built the film vault and two movie theaters.
 But the completion of the paper materials library, an essential part of Anthology Film Archives’ collection and its mission, and the cafe, an important component of its financial sustainability, were left for the future.
 The completion of these essential components of Anthology Film Archives, designed by Bone/Levine Architects, the architects of record on the original renovation, is critical for the mission of the Anthology and its long-term stability.
 Once completed, Anthology's courthouse building will expand from 20,000 to 35,000 square feet.

-For more information about Anthology's expansion, please contact Emma Levine: email@example.com.
+For information about supporting Anthology's expansion, please contact Emma Levine, Director of Development, at firstname.lastname@example.org.